Webinar Archives & Recordings

 View the recording here.

 What Makes a Question a Good Question? (with PLATO Partner Organization Right Question Institute)

 On January 30, 2023, PLATO hosted Katy Connolly, Right Question Institute; Karen Emmerman, PLATO; Johnny Walker, Right Question Institute; and Lani Watson, University of Oxford discussed developing good philosophical questions in the classroom.
 View the recording here.

 Philosophical Thinking: What Adults Can Learn From Kids

-On November 7, 2022, PLATO hosted Alison Gopnik, UC Berkeley, Scott Hershovitz, University Michigan, and Jana Mohr Lone, University of Washington who discussed what adults can learn from having philosophical dialogues with kids.
+On November 7, 2022, PLATO hosted Alison Gopnik, UC Berkeley; Scott Hershovitz, University of Michigan;, and Jana Mohr Lone, PLATO and University of Washington who discussed what adults can learn from having philosophical dialogues with kids.
 View the recording here.

 Philosophy and Children’s Literature

 On October 25, 2022, PLATO and the Prindle Institute for Ethics collaborated on an interactive webinar for librarians about ways librarians can use children’s literature to open up a philosophical dialogue with young library patrons.
 View the recording here.

 On October 12, 2022, PLATO hosted a panel of four administrators and educators from around the country who discussed ways to develop support for philosophy in classrooms from administrators.
 View the recording here.